-Trump eyes ex-agrichemical exec to fill his final cabinet post
+Trump eyes ex-agrichemical exec to fill his final Cabinet post

 Meanwhile, Obama's guy Vilsack bolts a week early, leaving a void atop the USDA.

-When Indiana's then-governor Mike Pence needed to appoint a new director of his state's agriculture department back in 2013, he dipped right into the corner offices of the global agrichemical industry.
-His pick, Ted McKinney, then the director of global corporate affairs for Elanco Animal Health, a division of pharma giant Eli Lilly, had previously been an executive on the government-affairs team for seed/pesticide giant Dow AgroSciences.
+When Indiana's then-Gov. Mike Pence needed to appoint a new director of his state's agriculture department back in 2013, he dipped right into the corner offices of the global agrichemical industry.
+His pick, Ted McKinney, then the director of global corporate affairs for Elanco Animal Health, a division of pharma giant Eli Lilly, had previously been an executive on the government affairs team for seed/pesticide giant Dow AgroSciences.

-Now Pence is the vice president-elect for the incoming Trump administration, which sorely needs to appoint a secretary of the US Department of Agriculture, the only open cabinet slot.
-And McKinney, recently re-appointed as director of Indiana's agriculture department, has emerged as the latest in a long line of contenders du jour for the job, Politico reports.
+Now Pence is the vice president-elect for the incoming Trump administration, which sorely needs to appoint a secretary of the US Department of Agriculture, the only open Cabinet slot.
+And McKinney, recently reappointed as director of Indiana's agriculture department, has emerged as the latest in a long line of contenders du jour for the job, Politico reports.

 And now the USDA post is really open: Tom Vilsack, the outgoing USDA chief, abruptly quit Friday, informing employees in an email he had served his final day, ABC News reports.
 Vilsack added some damning commentary on Trump's delay in choosing his successor: "When that individual is named, he or she will be at a tremendous disadvantage, in terms of getting up to speed on all this department does," Vilsack said in a statement, according to ABC.